artemyk/dynpy/docs/tutorial.rst

 ---------------------------------

 The above example of the random walker is a stochastic dynamical system.
-It is also possible to define a dynamical system over a distribution of state of such a system, which then becomes a deterministic linear dynamical system over the space of distributions.
-Basically, this uses the state-transition graph of the underlying system to generate a Markov chain (or, in the continuous-time case, master equation) over the states of the underlying system.
-Each state of the underlying system is now assigned to a separate variable in the Markov chain system; the value of each variable is the probability mass on the corresponding state of the underlying system.
+It is also possible to define a dynamical system over the state-distribution of such a system, which is deterministic linear dynamical system over the space of distributions.
+To do so, we use the state-transition graph of the underlying system to generate a Markov chain (or, in the continuous-time case, master equation) over the states of the underlying system.
+Each state of the underlying system is assigned to a separate variable in the Markov chain system; the value of each variable is the probability mass on the corresponding state of the underlying system.
 See the documentation for :class:`dynpy.dynsys.MarkovChain` for more details.
 Using the previous example: